 - Freshman scholarships will expire after four years of undergraduate study or graduation, whichever occurs first.

-- Transfer scholarships will expire after two years of undergraduate study.
+- Transfer scholarships will expire after three years of undergraduate study.

 - If your scholarship is not renewed after year one because of grades and/or hours, it is possible to earn the scholarship after a future term or academic year.